chussong/3dBasis/README.md

 ./3dBasis 2 4 4
 gives a free theory computation with 2 particles, 4 excitations, and 4 mu^2
 partitions, output back to the terminal (and not saved).

+./3dBasis 10 100
+gives a free theory computation of all states with any number of particles up to total dimension 10, using 100 mu^2 partitions, output to the terminal.

 ./3dBasis 3 6 100 -i -O 3p\_interacting.txt
 gives an interacting theory computation with 3 particles, 6 excitations, and 100